 There are no material changes or commitments affecting the financial position of theCompany between the end of the financial year and to the date of the report.

-The performance and financial position of the subsidiaries associate companies andjoint venture companies included in the consolidated financial statement is provided inaccordance with the provisions of section129(3) read with Rule 5 of the Companies (Accounts) Rules 2014 containing the salient features of the financial statement of Companyssubsidiaries/joint ventures or associate companies in Form AOC 1 in "Annexure I" to this report.
+The Board of Directors of your company regularly reviews the affairs of thesubsidiaries.
+The performance and financial position of the subsidiaries included in theconsolidated financial statement is provided in accordance with the provisions of section129(3) read with Rule 5 of the Companies (Accounts) Rules 2014 and contains the salientfeatures of the financial statement of the company's subsidiaries in form AOC-1 in "Annexure- A" to this report.

-Standards Ind AS 110 issued by The Institute of CharteredAccountants of India" and shown the financial resources assets liabilities incomeprofits and other details ofyour Company and its subsidiaries as a single entity afterelimination of minority interest.
+The Consolidated Financial Statements have been prepared in accordance with IndianAccounting Standards (IND AS 110) issued by the "The Institute of CharteredAccountants of India" and shown the financial resources assets liabilities incomeprofits and other details of your company and its subsidiaries as a single entity afterelimination of minority interest.

 In accordance with section 136 of the Companies Act 2013 Audited Financial Statementsincluding the consolidated financial statements and related information of the Company andAudited Accounts of each of its subsidiaries are available on our websitewww.mpsinfotec.com.
 These documents will also be available for inspection till the date ofthe AGM during business hours at our registered office in New Delhi.

-IX.
-HUMAN RESOURCES
+11. HUMAN RESOURCES

-Your Company is of the view that while Technology can enable processes but it is the People whoactually make things happen.
+At MPS we believe that while Technology can enable processes but it is the People whoactually make things happen.
+We also believe that people are an organization's mostimportant resource.
+People are an organisation's most significant asset.
 In a journey ofdelivering tangible business value to stakeholders Associates are envisioned as astrategic differentiator for the Company.